 This is an advanced compound exercise that works your core muscles and your entire back.
 It's extra challenging since your body is working to remain stable, so work your way up to this one.

-- Place your hands on a pair of dumbbells and get into a push-up position.
+- Place your hands on a pair of dumbbells and get into a push-up or plank position.

 - Make sure that your arms are completely straight with your hands directly beneath your shoulders and your palms facing each other.
 Your body should form a straight line.